‘Absolute natural’ Jimmy Greaves would be untouchable today – Terry Paine

 Greaves, who died at the age of 81 on Sunday, still holds numerous records including being Tottenham’s highest-ever scorer.

-Jimmy Greaves’ former England team-mate Terry Paine has described the late Tottenham striker as a natural who would be “untouchable” in the scoring record books if he played today.
+Jimmy Greaves would be “untouchable” in the scoring record books if he played today, the striker’s former England team-mate Terry Paine said as he paid tribute to the Tottenham great who died on Sunday aged 81.

-Greaves, who died at the age of 81 on Sunday, still holds numerous records – he is Tottenham’s highest-ever scorer with 266 goals in 379 games, while his 41 goals in 40 league matches for Chelsea in 1960-61 remains a club record.
+Greaves still holds numerous records – he is Spurs’ highest-ever scorer with 266 goals in 379 games, while his 41 goals in 40 league matches for Chelsea in 1960-61 remains a club record.

-Greaves also scored 44 goals in 57 appearances for England, but though the numbers help quantify his talent Paine said they could not properly describe it.
+He also netted 44 goals in 57 appearances for England and, although the numbers help quantify Greaves’ talent, Paine said they could not properly describe it.

 “The word is maybe used too much but with him, he was an absolute natural,” Paine told the PA news agency from his home in South Africa.